juripero/ryft-server/docs/restapi.md

 ### POST files `delimiter` parameter

 Data delimiter is used in catalog files as a separator between different file parts.
-It is very important specially for RAW text files `delimiter=%0a`.
+It is very important specially for RAW text files to use something like `delimiter=%0a`.
 Otherwise unexpected text matches can be found on file part boundaries.

 If no delimiter is provided the default value will be used.